-Inositol is a sugar related to glucose.
+Inositol is a sugar that is similar to glucose.
 It is found naturally in the body.
 It is in many foods such as meat, fruits and whole-grain cereals.

 Some people with depression have lower levels of inositol in their brain and spinal fluid.
 It is suggested that increased inositol may improve mood.

-No side effects have been reported in the studies of inositol and depression.
-However, these studies may not have looked for negative effects.
+No side effects have been reported in the studies of inositol and depression, however, these studies may not have looked for negative effects.
 Dietary supplements, including inositol, may have negative interactions with prescribed medications or other supplements.
 They should always be taken under the supervision of a health care professional.

 Inositol is available as a dietary supplement.
 It can be purchased at some health food shops or over the internet.